eosforce/testnet-main/README.md

 # testnet-main

 Welcome to EOS Force Testnet!
+Currently the testnet version is v0.6.

 EOS Force is an EOSIO software based blockchain focusing on the security and stablity.